 I’m Katie and I’m a warm, empathic and qualified counsellor, registered with the BACP (British Association of Counselling and Psychotherapy).
 I offer individual counselling sessions to adults and young people (16+).

 I believe wholeheartedly in the power of counselling and my aim is to establish a supportive environment where you feel able to explore whatever you’re experiencing so we can work through things together.
-Counselling provides you with an opportunity to learn, grow and develop so you can improve elements of your life; think of it as an investment in yourself.
+Counselling provides you with an opportunity to learn, grow and develop so you can improve elements of your life.

-I have always been passionate about mental health; alongside private practice I work for a Crisis Centre and a College.
+I have always been passionate about mental health; as well as private practice I have experience working for a Crisis Centre and a College.

 I am committed to offering a confidential and ethical service, and have regular supervision and attend relevant workshops / short courses to support my own knowledge and professional development.

 It’s really important to find the right counsellor for you, so for that reason I offer a free 30-minute session.
 This gives us an opportunity to meet and discuss your needs.

 I offer both daytime and evening appointments in a dedicated counselling suite in Basingstoke town centre.
 Please get in touch if you’d like any more information from me or have any questions.